vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Get-vROPSCollectorGroup.md

 Get-vROPSCollectorGroup
 ```

-This example gets a list of collector groups
+This example gets a list of collector groups.

 ### Example 2